 5. Embrace analytics

-analytics to track what works for you and to find out where you’re falling short.
+Use analytics tools to track what works for you and to find out where you’re falling short.

-In particular, the magazine tracks their follower growth, return on investment of their influencer campaigns, and who’s sharing their Instagram content.
+In particular, Foundr tracks their follower growth, the ROI on their influencer campaigns, as well as the users who are sharing their Instagram content.

 To do this, they use the following tools: